yochess2/kings-hand-converter/README.md

 # Kings Club Poker Hand Converter #
-This chrome extension app is written in pure javascript and jQuery
+This chrome extension app is written in javascript

 **Features:**
 - [x] pull all hands from kingsclub